jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 author_profile: true
 ---

-SIAM Conference on the Mathematics of Data Science, minisymposium on fast and scalable Bayesian inference.“Measure-Theoretic Time-Delay Embedding.”
+* SIAM Conference on the Mathematics of Data Science, minisymposium on fast and scalable Bayesian inference.
+“Measure-Theoretic Time-Delay Embedding.”
 (October 2024)

 * SIAM Conference on the Mathematics of Data Science, poster presentation.